comodal/hash-overlay/README.md

 ## Supported Message Digest Algorithms

-All message digest algorithms provided by Oracle JDK 9 and the latest BouncyCastleProvider.
+All fixed length message digest algorithms provided by Oracle JDK 9 and the latest BouncyCastleProvider are available.
 See the [root source directory](src/systems.comodal.hash_overlay/java/systems/comodal/hash) for a quick look of all available algorithms.

 ## Project Goals